Innovations We Support

 Using Machine Learning to improve access to safe abortion services among vulnerable populations

-William J Clinton Foundation India
+William J Clinton Foundation

 Innovator Story: From Fear to Acceptance: Supporting Young Women’s Reproductive Choices in Rural India